 Anxiety in children is not the same thing as being afraid.
 Fear is specific and definable.
 For example, a child experiencing fear may say, “I’m afraid of the dark.”
 Anxiety is vague, non-specific and intangible.
 A child experiencing anxiety may say, “I’m afraid” but not know exactly what they are afraid of.
 A child with anxiety has a mind full of doubt and “what if's.”

-Anxiety in children becomes a problem when it causes emotional pain and begins to disrupt your child’s ability to function in daily life.
-This includes their ability to go to school, refusal to go to school, lack of friends, limited social growth and underachievement.
+Anxiety in school becomes a problem when it disrupts your child’s ability to function in daily life.
+This includes their ability to go to school, refusal to go to school, unable to finish assignments, lack of friends, limited social growth and underachievement.

 No one is really sure what causes anxiety in children.
-However, the answer usually lies within one of three theories.
+However, the answer probably lies in one of three theories or a mixture.

 1. Heredity: Anxiety disorders tend to run in families.
 The cause may be biological, genetic or environmental.

-2. Biology: People who experience anxiety may have a chemical imbalance in the brain that results in the brain sending faulty messages that there is a danger or threat.
+2. Biological: People who experience anxiety may have a chemical imbalance in the brain which causes the brain to send faulty messages activating the fight or flight mechanism.

-3. Personality Type: Children with anxiety tend to have a personality that is creative, imaginative and they tend to have vivid mental images.
+3. Personality Type: Children with anxiety tend to have a personality that is creative and imaginative with vivid mental images.
 They also tend to be perfectionists.
-It's possible that the attempt to achieve unrealistic goals and a focus on minor mistakes can result in a perpetual state of anxiousness.
+It's possible that the attempt to achieve unrealistic goals and an over focus on minor mistakes results in a perpetual state of anxiousness.

 So, what can you do?